 If your flat has a gas supply, it is essential that you register with a supplier at the start of your tenancy.
 To establish who your supplier is, please call 0870 608 1524.
 You will need your full flat address and postcode to obtain this information.
 You will also require this information when registering with your new supplier.
 You must take meter readings on moving into the flat.
 This will prevent you being charged for any energy used by previous tenants.

-Accommodation Services will take a note of your details which will be forwarded to the supplier in the event of an unpaid bill.
+Accommodation, Catering and Events will take a note of your details which will be forwarded to the supplier in the event of an unpaid bill.

 Gas Safety Certificate